Night's Black Agents (role-playing game): Publication history

 Night's Black Agents was written by Ken Hite, and published by Pelgrane Press in 2012.
 The "-D" suffix indicates that the product is the watermarked digital download version available from download sites; some books are only available as digital downloads.

+Currently in development, the Threat Profiles supplement is a planned combined vampiric bestiary and conspiracy guide from Kenneth Hite and Gareth Ryder-Hanrahan, "including minions, lairs and Conspiracy nodes."

 Reception

 The core rulebook won Best Game (Silver Award) and Best Writing (Silver Award) at the 2013 ENnie Awards.
 The Zalozhniy Quartet (2013) was nominated for Best Adventure, but did not win.

 The Dracula Dossier expansion, comprising Handbook and Unredacted, was the result of a very successful Kickstarter project that brought in £87,935 (or just over US$138,000 in 2014).

 Translations

 The core rulebook Night's Black Agents and The Zalozhniy Quartet (French title: Le Quatuor Zalozhniy) have been translated into French by the publisher 7ème Cercle.